Is There a Lithium-Ion Battery Shortage Coming?

 Don’t Hit the Panic Button… Yet

 Now is not the time to go out and buy as many lithium-ion batteries as you can store.
-We aren’t seeing issues with supply just yet, and prices are fairly stable.
-You will pay a premium to move from 18650 packs to those using newer 20700 or 21700 cells.
+We aren’t seeing issues with supply just yet, and prices seem fairly stable.
+You will pay a premium to move from 18650 packs to those using newer 21700 cells.
+Also, advanced technology, such as using silicon in lithium-ion batteries, will almost certainly come with premium pricing.

-Manufacturers keep an eye on these things, and they’re not waiting around to see what happens.
+Finally, manufacturers keep an eye on these things, and they’re not waiting around to see what happens.
 Honda and GM are partnering to work on the next generation of batteries with a focus on the automotive industry.
-This agreement follows their 2017 announcement of a partnership to target hydrogen fuel cells.
+This agreement follows its 2017 announcement of a partnership to target hydrogen fuel cells.

-If the automotive side makes the shift to a different cell, it will ease up the demand on lithium.
+If the automotive side makes the shift to a different cell, it will ease up the demand for lithium.
 This would allow cordless tools to continue moving forward using current technology.

-Shortage or not, I’ll still take a Tesla Model 3 if someone wants to give it to me!
+Shortage or not, we’ll still take a Tesla Model 3 if someone wants to offer it to Pro Tool Reviews as a company car!